Formulary

 Notes

-3. See above for more advice for clinicians.
+2. See above for further advice for clinicians.

 2. Prescribe by brand (to aid identification where products contain multiple ingredients, or to prevent confusion where multiple brands contain similar ingredients and / or have different licensed indications and dosing regimens):